SoftwareGuy/Ignorance/README.md

 --------------------------------
 [Check the current open bug reports and/or report a new one here](https://github.com/SoftwareGuy/Ignorance/issues).

-Failing that you can always ping me in the Mirror Discord and I'll reply as soon as I can.
-Don't **excessively** ping me or you'll suffer my wrath.
+Failing that you can always catch me on the Oiran Studio discord or Mirror discord.

 Bugs that do not have enough details will be either closed or put as low priority.
 Details like your OS, Unity Editor version, any Ignorance errors, etc is essential for a good bug report.

 ### I have other questions, I want answers.